Why Quantitative Structuring?: Results so far

 In Ref~\cite{Soklakov_2013b} we focused our attention on risk aversion.
 This very important topic arises in practice every time we try to be conservative or stay on the safer side of some investment strategy.
 Using our equations we found that the standard ad-hoc methods of engineering risk aversion (such as expressing a more conservative view or modifying payoffs) do not normally achieve their goal.
 Instead, investments can very easily turn into a gamble.
 Being conservative turns out to be a delicate task and our equations provide the tools for accomplishing this task.

 In Ref~\cite{Soklakov_2014EqPuzzle} we touch on the subject of long-term investments.
 We challenge our theory by considering the equity premium puzzle which has been defying mainstream economics for the last 30 years.
-In the long run, riskier assets (such as equity) tend to produce higher returns than the less risky ones (such as bonds).
-What is puzzling is the numerical magnitude of the effect: the standard economic theory predicts a much smaller effect (an order of magnitude smaller) than observed in the market.
+In the long run, riskier assets (such as equities) tend to produce higher returns than the less risky ones (such as bonds).
+What is puzzling is the numerical magnitude of the effect: the standard (consumption-based) economic theory predicts a much smaller effect (an order of magnitude smaller) than observed in the market.
 Resolving the puzzle is considered important because of its relevance to socially important long-term investments such as pensions.
-With just a few lines of mathematics our theory predicts a correct ballpark figure for the equity premium and suggests a modification of the standard theory of economics.
-In the context of the scientific method this result is especially important because it confirms the validity of our approach against real data.
+With just a few lines of mathematics our theory predicts a correct ballpark figure for the equity premium.
+In the context of the scientific method this result is especially important because it tests the validity of our approach against real data.

+Ironically, innovation often struggles to explain the benefits it brings.
+This can be a major practical challenge, even when the target audience are experts.
+Take, for example, the light bulb.
+Today it is used as an icon symbolizing all ideas and innovation.
+In 1878 a British Parliament Committee described Edison's light bulb as {\it \lq\lq good enough for our Transatlantic friends ... but unworthy of the attention of practical or scientific men''}.
+In 1911, speaking in his role as Professor of Strategy (at Ecole Superieure de Guerre) the famous French general, military strategist and later World War I Allied Commander-in-Chief Ferdinand Foch described airplanes as {\it \lq\lq interesting toys ... of no military value''}.
+In 1943, Thomas Watson, chairman of IBM, talking about the commercial future of computing estimated: {\it \lq\lq I think there is a world market for maybe five computers''}.\\

+Prejudice against innovation is clearly a strong and important phenomenon which poses a major practical problem.
+Within the scientific approach there is only one thing we can do about that.
+Confronted by misunderstanding or prejudice we should research its origins.
+In doing so we might find a way of addressing cognitive difficulties, improve our products or even discover a very different set of needs.

+Thinking in terms of likelihood functions, we see that financial products are intimately connected to probabilities.
+Perhaps some of our difficulties mirror the general lack of intuition regarding probabilistic and statistical concepts.

+Indeed, we show~\cite{Soklakov_2018} that understanding financial performance of information derivatives is very helpful for understanding disagreement between probability distributions.
+In statistics such disagreements are quantified by highly abstract (axiomatically motivated) measures called divergencies.
+Our financial intuition thus helps statistical understanding.

+We further show how understanding statistical disagreements, in turn, creates trading opportunities~\cite{Soklakov_2018}.
+Indeed, imagine a couple of people who disagree on probabilities for some future event.
+This is enough for them to trade.
+Indeed, because they believe different probability distributions they would arrive at different expectations.
+As a result, one can design a zero-sum trade which, in terms of expectations, is likely to look attractive to both people.
+In effect, we now know how to structure not just individual products but entire markets (where investors with different views make a market for each other, see Ref.~\cite{Soklakov_2018} and Appendix V of Ref.~\cite{Soklakov_2014EqPuzzle}).